Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Licensing a core architecture from a new, unknown startup is a BIG ask for a company like Intel (or any other one, for that matter).
 How can Flow assure a potential licensee that the architecture will be around for the foreseeable future?

 This is a legitimate concern.
-We plan to increase resourcing and scale-up capabilities, such as technical customer support and other variables, to provide rock-solid assurances to our customers.
-Our investors are fully committed to backing us in our growth journey, and we are obviously looking to bring new investors onboard in future financing rounds.
+We plan to increase resources and scale-up capabilities, such as technical customer support and other variables, to provide rock-solid assurances to our customers.
+Our investors are fully committed to backing us in our growth journey, and we are obviously looking to bring new investors on board in future financing rounds.
 With positive market traction, we are certain of our ability to continue growing to meet the rigorous demands of our licensees.
 Customers who license our architecture will have full technical control over their design.

-It all sounds great - but if it’s so amazing, why haven’t the multi-billion dollar chip companies already done it?
+It all sounds great - but if it’s so amazing, why haven’t the multi-billion-dollar chip companies already done it?
 What’s the catch?

 Parallel processing is not a “new kid on the block” in computing.
-It’s actually been around conceptually since the 1970’s.
+It’s actually been around conceptually since the 1970s.
 It was never mainstream in these early days of the PC due to its programming complexity and inefficient architecture.
 As a result, architectural selections in the past led to current multicore CPUs replicating processors originally optimized for sequential computing.

-Over time, the industry has learned to settle for incremental performance gains achieved by adding cores and clock-frequency.
+Over time, the industry has learned to settle for incremental performance gains achieved by adding cores and clock frequency.
 Moreover, the industry has become complacent with cumbersome and unproductive programming techniques.
 We have been driven by this and have meticulously researched and developed parallel processing technology.
 With the PPU and our technology stack, we can finally combine all the benefits of current CPUs and parallel processing.

 How long has Flow been in business as an independent company?